zyprex/NeoTab/README.md

 ## pro tips

-- you can use file on internet as site's database
+- you can use file on internet as site's database (db.json)
+- input double space select first one, ctrl+1~9 0 select 1~9 10 suggestion item.
 - use '!\_clr\_taxo()' clear all void class
 - use '!\_clr\_localStorage()' clear all database and save webpage to local, them you can launch it from local, no js or css, just one html.